Hardback

 Blaming, shaming and flimsy evidence: welcome to the ugly world of Good Mother myths

-When Alex Bollen had her first baby, the fear of being a bad mother made her guilty and anxious about being a bad mother.
+When Alex Bollen had her first baby, the fear of being a bad mother made her guilty and anxious.
 A researcher with twenty years’ experience, she went looking for answers.
 To her surprise the studies she looked at were exaggerated and misrepresented in the media, forming the foundation for what she calls Good Mother myths.
 These myths are an assortment of narratives, ideologies and stereotypes, deployed to censure mothers and blame them for every societal ill.

 Incensed by the way bad science is used to shame mothers, Alex Bollen decided to set the record straight.
 With meticulous research and keen insight, Motherdom exposes both the shaky science and unjustified prescriptions about how mothers should ‘naturally’ behave.
 Competing visions of birth – ‘natural’ versus ‘medical’ – mean women can be criticised whatever happens, raising the odds that birth will be a damaging, even deadly, experience.
 Mothers are judged and belittled whether they breast- or bottle-feed their babies.
 Bogus claims about brain development and dodgy attachment theories mean that whatever mothers do, it is never enough.